nathan-leroux/Streamline/README.md

 Ensure both Streamline.dotm and instruction_file.txt are open In Streamline.dotm, Navigate to View > Macros > View Macros

-To copy notes to clipboard, Select Complete_Notes and click Run A description and a detailed note will be copied to clipboard successively.
+To copy notes to clipboard, Select Complete_Notes and click Run.
+A description and a detailed note will be copied to clipboard successively.

-To create a letter, select Complete_Letters and click Run A complete letter as both a .docx and .pdf will be saved in the "Output" folder.
+To create a letter, select Complete_Letters and click Run.
+A complete letter as both a .docx and .pdf will be saved in the "Output" folder.

 To change the content of the letters and notes, make changes to instruction_file.txt with the schema described below.